With summer coming to an end in South Beloit and Belvidere, now is a good time to get a head start on air conditioner maintenance.

 Remove the blower door and vacuum up dust.

-Then inspect your air conditioner’s drain line—it’s a flexible plastic tube.
-If it’s moldy, you can sanitize it by draining diluted bleach through the tube to clean the line.
+Then examine your air conditioner’s drain line—it’s a pliable plastic tube.
+If it’s scummy, you can clean it by flowing watered-down bleach through the tube to clean the line.
 Or you can replace the tube.

 Related: How to Keep Your Air Conditioner Running Well Through Fall

-Annual air conditioner maintenance from Fleming Heating & Air Conditioning Inc can make your unit more efficient and help it last longer.
-We also have handy service agreements, so you won’t forget to book your regular service!
+Annual air conditioner maintenance from Fleming Heating & Air Conditioning Inc can make your equipment more efficient and help it last longer.
+We also have practical service agreements, so you won’t forget to book your annual service!